aigilea/hp_spectre_x360_14_eu0xxx/README.md

 How to fix the camera?
 --------
-This section is Proof-of-Concept for the time being, result might work for some use cases but it's not a 100% usable camera.
+This section is Proof-of-Concept for the time being, it might work for some use cases but it's doesn't result in a 100% functional camera.
+It's mostly here to show the camera will work at some point in future.
-1. Download following kernel patches:
+1. Download kernel patches:
     * `wget -O int3472.patch https://lore.kernel.org/linux-media/20231007021225.9240-1-hao.yao@intel.com/raw`
     * `wget -O ipu6-01.patch https://lore.kernel.org/linux-media/20240111065531.2418836-2-bingbu.cao@intel.com/raw`
     * `wget -O ipu6-02.patch https://lore.kernel.org/linux-media/20240111065531.2418836-3-bingbu.cao@intel.com/raw`